Write The Numbers In Scientific Notation. 673.5

 Conclusion

 Scientific notation is an indispensable tool for expressing and manipulating very large and very small numbers.
-Mastering its principles and applications will significantly enhance your ability to perform calculations and comprehend data across diverse scientific and engineering fields.
-By understanding the systematic approach to converting between standard and scientific notation, along with the rules for mathematical operations, you can confidently navigate the world of vast and minuscule quantities.
+Also, mastering its principles and applications will significantly enhance your ability to perform calculations and comprehend data across diverse scientific and engineering fields.
+By understanding the systematic approach to converting between standard and scientific notation, along with the rules for mathematical operations, you can confidently manage the world of vast and minuscule quantities.
 Remember the core principle: find a coefficient between 1 and 10, and use the exponent of 10 to reflect the magnitude of the original number.
 With practice, converting numbers to and from scientific notation will become second nature.